triniboii868/Pi-Vending-Machine-Portfolio/README.md

 ![html part](https://github.com/user-attachments/assets/6df01a99-e543-4160-8318-da33d87fbcc7)

-# Special mention to those who contributed In the completion of this Portfolio
+# Special mention to the Contributor for the completion of this Portfolio

-Tomas Nadale who soughted the completion of the Github page.
+### Tomas Nadale who soughted the completion of the Github page.

-Ronald Kiprono who contributed to the javascript code.
+### Ronald Kiprono who contributed to the javascript code.

 ![IMG_3405](https://github.com/user-attachments/assets/f7f9ba21-3287-4dcd-adfa-7dfa02fb8062)

-Noah Newton who aided in the physical setup of the vending machine.
+### Noah Newton who aided in the physical setup of the vending machine.

 ![IMG_3371](https://github.com/user-attachments/assets/a1eb2964-8069-4300-a01c-8741e648865f)